Stone Duality Proofs for Colorless Distributed Computability Theorems: Functorial approach for full-information distributed protocols

-For round-based full-information models (called FI models), the protocol complex is simply defined and appears as a functorial construction describing how the simplices (\ie global states) of the input complex are modified by the action of the protocol in one round.
-This is proposed in \cite[Section~4]{catdist-x}, without an associated natural transformation.
+For round-based, content-neutral, full-information models, the protocol complex is simply defined and appears as a functorial construction describing how the simplices (\ie global states) of the input complex are modified by the action of the protocol in one round.
+The full scope of the correspondence between protocols and functors is not fully known, but we describe the functorial construction for our protocols in Appendix~\ref{A:ProtocolsAsFunctors}.
+More precisely, we consider protocols that are

+\begin{itemize} \item \emph{Round-based}: the communication scheme is temporally organized into rounds, the information only flows inside a given round. \item \emph{Full-information}: the distributed system can be described by the tuple of the local states {and} a process has no limit on the size of information it can share.
+This implies that it is possible to ``store and forward'' all information received (doing this repeatedly is called full information algorithm in distributed computing). \item \emph{Content-neutral}: the way information is transmitted (or not) does not depend on the actual content of this information. \end{itemize}